 - 74% would go if they knew their work friends were there

 The right scheduling tool allows for easy desk booking and meeting room scheduling, while tracking desk utilization and managing bookings.
-This type of software ensures that employees have access to the resources they need, while also maximizing productivity.
+This type of software ensures that employees and hybrid workers have access to the resources they need, while also maximizing productivity and helping maintain a better work life balance.
 That way, once your team arrives at the office, they can focus on work right away without any distractions.

 3. Enable Collaboration With the Right Technology

-Always consider the technology and tools needed to enable hybrid work.
-Remove friction with the right tools and technology and empower people to work together seamlessly.
-For example, integrate the collaboration and communication tools you’re already using, such as Google Workspace, Teams or Slack, with your scheduling tool in order to facilitate collaboration between onsite team members and those working remotely.
+Always consider the technology and tools needed to enable a hybrid work model.
+Remove friction from hybrid work models with the right tools and technology and empower people to work together seamlessly.
+For example, integrate the collaboration and communication tools you’re already using, such as Google Workspace, Teams or Slack, with your scheduling tool in order to facilitate collaboration between onsite team members and those remote workers.